-We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$42.7 million, assuming an initial public offering price of \$0.9789 per share and warrant, the last sale price of our common stock as reported on the OTCQB on December 17, 2020.
+Use of Proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$\fint{\text{million}},\text{assuming an initial public offering price of} \$\frac{\text{per share and warrant, the last sale price of our common stock as reported on}}{\text{per share and warrant, the last sale price of our common stock as reported on}} the OTCQB on , 2020.

-We anticipate that the net proceeds from this offering will be used to make the Deerfield Debt Payment and the related advisory fee payment and for working capital and general corporate purposes.
-See "Use of Proceeds" for additional information.
+We anticipate that the net proceeds from this offering will be used to make the Deerfield Debt Payment and for working capital and general corporate purposes.
+See "Use of prospectus.

+Proceeds" for additional information.

-Investing in our securities involves significant risks.
-See "Risk Factors" on page 9 of this prospectus.
+Risk Factors Investing in our securities involves significant risks.
+See "Risk Factors" on page 9 of this

-OTC Markets Venture Market Symbol "KMPH"
+OTC Markets Venture Market Symbol

+"KMPH"